 Frequently Asked Questions

-Hell Yes Fest Film is a celebration of cinema that makes us all want to say, “HELL YES!”
-It’s where we showcase the best up-and-coming comedy films, as well as all the coolest cult cinema and experimental works that excite us.
+Hell Yes Fest: Film is a showcase of the best up-and-coming comedy videos, as well as a celebration of all the coolest cult classics and experimental works that excite us.
 Unlike most traditional film fests, HYFF mixes live comedy with videos to create shows and screenings that are one-of-a-kind.

 Hell Yes Fest Film takes place during the week of Hell Yes Fest, an ever-expanding comedy festival that is created and curated by The New Movement, a duo of comedy theaters in Austin and New Orleans.
-Hell Yes Fest takes place every November in multiple venues in New Orleans and celebrates the best and weirdest comedy, foods, and films from all over the planet.
-More details about the 2014 festival will be released in the coming months.
+Hell Yes Fest takes place this October in multiple venues in New Orleans and celebrates the best and weirdest live comedy and films from all over the planet.

 What you got?
 Is it funny?
 Is it unique?
 If you think your film makes people say, “Hell Yes,” then we want to see it.
-If it’s a webseries, an unseen pilot, a feature film, or anything we can’t think of, then you should submit it.
+If it’s a web series, an unseen pilot, a short film, or anything we can’t think of, then you should submit it.
 We’re probably not the place for serious introspective works, and feature-length films have a much smaller chance of being screened, as we generally prefer shorter pieces that can be woven into shows with other live acts.

 How much does it cost to submit?